jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 should be done for serious simulations, it can be educational to run with fewer linear species, to separate out their individual effects on the matter spectrum.
-Besides being small, the effects from photons and neutrinos should be very close to identical between the two cosmologies, as they have identical initial conditions and background evolutions.
+Besides being small, the effects from photons and neutrinos should be very close to identical between the two cosmologies.
 We thus expect effects from photons and neutrinos to be completely negligible for the relative power spectrum.
 To test this, perform a simulation with dynamical dark energy, including only dark energy as a linear species: